rsa-tools/rsat-code/java/README.txt

 2.7.3.
 GraphAnnotator

-The GraphAnnotator tool is not available.
+The GraphAnnotator tool is only available if metabolic_db data have been installed.

 3. Disclaimer